Mario (song): Recording

 The song was recorded in 1985 under the direction of Elvis Kemayo at Studio Mademba during a trip of the group TPOK Jazz to Libreville.

 Composition

 "Mario" is a Congolese rumba song.
 It was composed in the key of C-flat major, with a moderate tempo of 115 beats per minute.
-"Mario" has an C, F, G, F chord progression throughout the song.
+"Mario" has a C, F, G, F chord progression throughout the song.

 The song begins with Franco's mi-solo guitar, he is then joined by rhythm guitarist Gégé Mangaya.
 Drums (played by Nado Kakoma), congas (played by Dessoin Bosuma) and bass (played by Decca Mpudi) also come in when Mangaya's guitar starts up.
 Franco pronounces the first lines of the song, followed by the chorus, sung by Madilu System.
-The solo guitar is played by Papa Noel Nedule.
+The solo guitar is played by Papa Noël Nedule.

+Lyrics

+Delivered in a mix of sung verses and spoken interjections, the song unfolds as a monologue by a frustrated woman confronting her younger, unemployed lover, Mario, who has become financially dependent on her.
+The lyrics follow a storytelling arc structured around escalating emotional tension.
+The female narrator expresses her fatigue and anger through a cycle of arguments, emotional appeals, accusations, and ultimately, rejection.
+The recurring refrain of "Mario, I'm tired/Mario, I've had enough" serves to accentuate her emotional exhaustion and the worsening state of their relationship.

+Themes

+Dependency, exploitation, power, gender, and role reversal

+The song's main focus is on economic dependence.
+Mario, though described as an educated man with "five diplomas", chooses not to work and instead relies on an older, wealthier woman for support.
+The narrator highlights this contradiction between his potential and his actual behavior, painting Mario as opportunistic, lazy, and entitled.
+The song also reverses traditional gender expectations.
+It is the woman who holds economic power and material wealth, while the man occupies a submissive, dependent role.
+This reversal becomes a source of tension, as Mario seeks control over the narrator's life and property, despite having contributed nothing.
+Even as he demands leadership ("asks to lead me"), his jealousy, violence, and manipulative tendencies only deepens the imbalance and reveals his insecurity.